ABC Young Performers Awards

-The ABC Young Performers Awards is a classical music competition for young people that ran annually from 1944 to 2015, and again from 2017.
-It is generally considered the most prestigious Australian classical music competition not restricted to a single instrument.
+The ABC Young Performers Awards is a classical music competition for Australian instrumentalists aged 31 and under.
+Established in 1944, it was held annually until 2015 and resumed in 2017.
+It Australia's most-prestigious and longest-running classical music competition.

 History

-It was conducted by the Australian Broadcasting Corporation in conjunction with Symphony Australia (a trading name of Symphony Services Australia Limited, a non-profit arts organisation that operates both domestically and internationally).
+For many years, the competition was run by the Australian Broadcasting Corporation (ABC) in conjunction with Symphony Australia, a trading name of Symphony Services Australia Limited, a non-profit arts organisation that operates both domestically and internationally.

-In December 2015 it was announced that the competition would be discontinued with immediate effect, as Symphony Australia could no longer support it.
-However, in October 2016 the return of the competition from 2017 was announced.
-It will now be under the management of the Music & Opera Singers Trust (MOST), a philanthropic organisation.
+In December 2015, it was announced that the competition would be discontinued with immediate effect because Symphony Australia could no longer support it.
+However in October 2016, the return of the competition from 2017 was announced under the management of the Music & Opera Singers Trust (MOST), a philanthropic organisation.

+In 2026, the ABC Young Performers Awards returned to the stewardship of the ABC.
+Each public semifinal recital, as well as the grand final will be broadcast on ABC Classic.
+The grand final will also be broadcast on ABC TV.

 Names

 The competition had a number of names throughout its history.